ZhouyaoXie/cs-notes/python-facts.md

 [Reference](https://realpython.com/python-namespaces-scope/)

 A naming system to organize symbolic names assigned to objects in Python.

+Four diffrent kinds of namespaces in Python:
+- Built-in.
+Starts when Python interpreter is running, ends when the interpreter terminates.
+- Global.
+Starts when the main program body starts, ends when the interpreter terminates.
+- Local.
+Starts when a function gets executed in the main program, ends when the function terminates.
+- Enclosing.
+Starts when a function gets called inside a function (an enclosed function), ends when the function terminates.

+When a name is mentioned, Python searches for the variable with that name by the LEGB rule (Local -> Enclosing -> Global -> Built-in).

 #### PYTHONPATH